ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 └──────────────────────────────────────────────────────┘
 ```

-You can pass to the `arrayReverseSort` function the lambda function.
+You can use lambda functions with the `arrayReverseSort` function.
 For details, see the [Higher-order Functions](higher_order_functions.md) section.

 ## arrayReduce(agg_func, arr1, ...)